-Public engagement during development of the MCAS reaffirmed the need for Port staff to keep residents apprised of the Port's emission reduction initiatives.
+Public engagement during development of the MCAS reaffirmed the need for Port staff to keep residents apprised of the Port's emission reduction initiatives including the implementation of significant electrification projects or future maritime emissions inventories.
 As such, the MCAS commits Port staff to providing periodic updates to residents at multiple forums over the life of the strategy.